zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 The counter is enabled by default in the "Assess Performance (Extended)" set; profiling with that set, we get ~69 STLIs per thousand instructions.
 The number itself is a little surprising: with ~40 instructions in the loop body, just one of which is the offending load, we'd expect ~25 STLIs per thousand instructions - but we can compare with gcc-14 binary (~24 STLIs per thousand instructions) or clang-20 binary (~1 STLIs per thousand instructions) and confidently conclude that indeed, things are much worse now and STLI count has increased dramatically.

 Curiously, while clang binary generates essentially no STLIs, gcc-14 binary generates an appreciable number.
-This might be due to the "double" access to the FIFO edge, where the loads of individual elements of the edge need to read data from part of the earlier, wider, store - AMD's manual is silent on this but Chips and Cheese claims this introduces an extra 6-7 cycle latency, so perhaps STLI counts that in this case as well, but the latency ends up being hidden by the rest of the decoding and the actual loop performance doesn't suffer in that case.
+This might be due to the "double" access to the FIFO edge, where the loads of individual elements of the edge need to read data from part of the earlier, wider, store - AMD's manual is silent on this but Chips and Cheese claims this introduces an extra 6-7 cycle latency.
+Perhaps STLI counts that in this case as well, but the latency ends up being hidden by the rest of the decoding and the actual loop performance doesn't suffer in that case.

-Unfortunately, in larger loops it's a little more difficult to trace this problem back to the specific instructions that cause this.
-AMD supports "Instruction Based Sampling", which tracks a number of counters associated with the execution of individual instructions, but it does not support gathering data about STLF conflicts in particular, and the cache latencies it collects do not allow pinpointing the problem in this case.
+Unfortunately, in larger loops it's more difficult to trace this problem back to the specific instructions that cause this.
+AMD supports "Instruction Based Sampling", which tracks a number of counters associated with the execution of individual instructions, but it does not support gathering data about STLF issues in particular, and the cache latencies it collects do not allow pinpointing the problem, as the delay is not cache-related.

 Using `perf` with `-e ls_bad_status2.stli_other` produces the following output which makes it a little easier to reason about the cause:

 ![](/images/loadstore_2.jpg){: width="450"}

-Here, the instructions with lots of hits are the instruction that immediately follows the problematic load (it is typical for performance sampling to hit instructions that are soon after the expensive ones), and the instruction that is dependent on it.
+Here, the two instructions with lots of hits are the instruction that immediately follows the problematic load (it is typical for performance sampling to hit instructions that follow the expensive ones), and the instruction that is dependent on it.
 However, this only works because we already know STLI is the problem; the default profile is much less descriptive with a much longer and less precise [skid window](https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2023-0/hardware-event-skid.html):

 ![](/images/loadstore_4.jpg){: width="450"}